ProjectPythia/wavelet-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken into two main sections:

+- Foundations
+- Example Workflow

 ### Foundations

-- Wavelet Basics
+"Wavelet Basics" covers the motivation and background for wavelet analysis by review time-series data and Fourier transform

 ### Example Workflows

-- PyWavelets and Jingle Bells
-- Spy Keypad
-- Atmospheric Data: nino3
+"PyWavelets and Jingle Bells" covers `PyWavelets`, a Python implementation of wavelet analysis, to determine the order of notes in a simple musical piece

+"Spy Keypad" covers the order of notes in an unkonwn piece of audio data

+"Atmospheric Data: nino3" replicate the wavelet scalogram from the original 1999 Torrence and Compo paper in Python

 ## Running the Notebooks